 Leader: Dr. Mark Miller

-Welcome to Beth Messiah (an outreach of Calvary Chapel of Verde Valley)
+Welcome to Beth Messiah (a ministry and outreach of Calvary Chapel of Verde Valley)

 Our desire is to reach Jew and Gentile Messianic men and women for Y'Shua HaMasiach (Jesus the Christ).